pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

       prisma.scanning.apps.tanzu.vmware.com   0.1.0-beta.8
     ```

-1. (Optional) Confirm that the `prisma-token-secret` secret has been created.
+3. (Optional) Confirm that the `prisma-token-secret` secret is created.

-1. Create a `values.yaml` to apply custom configurations to the scanner:
+4. Create a `values.yaml` to apply custom configurations to the scanner:

     To list the values you can configure for any scanner, run: